Well Researchers discover, that Earth recycles ocean floor into diamonds

 Most diamonds found at the Earth's surface are formed this way.
 Others are created by crystallisation of melts deep in the mantle.

-In experiments recreating the extreme pressures and temperatures found 200 km underground, a team of researchers demonstrated that seawater in sediment from the bottom of the ocean reacts in the right way to produce the balance of salts found in a
+In experiments recreating the extreme pressures and temperatures found 200 km underground, a team of researchers demonstrated that seawater in sediment from the bottom of the ocean reacts in the right way to produce the balance of salts found in a diamond.

 The study, published in Science Advances, settles a long-standing question about the formation of diamonds.